rosanof/guidance-rtb/README.md

 We have prepared commands for you to accomplish steps #2 and #3.

+If you used this repo to provision DSP infrastructure, it is recommended to clone this repo in a separate folder, so that you can keep your own set of .env settings and avoid conflicts.
+When provisioning in the same account, use a different stack name for the DSP.

 1. Configure your settings by creating a `.env` file in the root (use `envtemplate` as template).
 Update the `STACK_NAME`,`STACK_VARIANT` (DynamoDB/Aerospike/DynamoDBBasic) and the rest of the variables in the `.env` file.
 Set TARGET to the url of the DSP application to send to the traffic.
 **Important:** Modify the BUILD_SPEC to `buildspec-loadgen.yml`.
 Also make sure STACK_NAME is unique.
 Remove any trailing comments, like `# set this to a  unique name such as rtbkit-<your-alias>-<region>`.
     ```